ramonVDAKKER/research-copulas/README.md

 # Efficient rank-based estimation for Gaussian copula models

-This repository contains the Matlab code that was used for the simulation study in:
+This repository contains the Matlab code that was used for the simulation study in

 <P STYLE="margin-left: 15px">
 Segers, J., R. Van den Akker, and B.J.M.
 Werker (2014).